yairchu/awesome-structure-editors/README.md

 - [Related lists](#related-lists)

 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Foreword

+Projectional editing is how almost all document editing applications work nowadays, except for editing source code and text documents, where it is still common to edit plain text files that are parsed to render/compile the result.

+This document is a list of projects trying to bring the projectional/structural approach to source code editing.

+As evident from the wealth of ongoing and concluded attempts listed below, this problem appears to be either difficult, or impossible.
+Hopefully one or more of these projects will succeed in realising it and bringing it to the mainstream!

 ## Active structural code editor projects